coderofsalvation/lodash-fp-composition/README.md

 ## Functions

-## _.trigger(fn)

-trigger simply executes a function, but forwards original input as output. this comes in handy when you don't want to break a flow/chain

-> example:	_.flow( doSomethingWithInput, _.trigger( alert ), doSomethingElseWithInput )({foo:"bar"})

 ## _.either(a, b)

 this will execute function b only when function a returns false/null/undefined

 > example: _.either(getUserByEmail,createUserEmail)("foo@gmail.com")

+## _.maybe(fn)

+this will execute function fn only when there's input. this comes in handy when its unsure whether the previous function was succesful in a chain/flow/composed function.(){}

+> example: _.flow( getOrCreateUser, maybe(_.log("user ok")) )

 ## _.when(f, g)

 hipster if statement, only execute function g when function f does not return null/false/undefined

 > example: _.when( _.isString, console.log )("foo")